MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 *Applying Bed Adhesion to be updated*

 Once your bed is cleaned and your adhesion is applied it is time to start your print.
-Make sure the printer is turned on.
-There is a power switch on the back.
-As well make sure sufficient filament is inserted into the hot end.
+Make sure the printer is turned on, there is a power switch on the back.
+As well, make sure sufficient filament is inserted into the hot end.
 To learn how to insert filament click visit :ref:`Changing and Inserting Material`.

 When the printer is on you should be on the home page.
 Click the wheel and scroll to the bottom where it